“Saint Joseph with the Infant Jesus…”

-The upper image is courtesy of Saint Joseph – Wikipedia, the free encyclopedia, which also noted that the “Pauline epistles make no reference to Jesus’ father; nor does the Gospel of Mark.”
+The upper image is courtesy of Saint Joseph – Wikipedia, which also noted that the “Pauline epistles make no reference to Jesus’ father; nor does the Gospel of Mark.”
 The caption for the painting: “Saint Joseph with the Infant Jesus, Guido Reni (c.
 1635).”

 The lower image is St. Joseph and the Christ Child, courtesy of El Greco – WikiArt.org.
 See also, On art history: El Greco’s Sensibility: A Painting of Saint Joseph: